NaeemAbu-Eideh/hotel-booking/README.md

 ## How run application:
 - Clone the repo
-- install Flutter on your laptop
+- install Flutter on your laptop <a href="https://docs.flutter.dev/get-started/install">download flutter </a>
 - install Java Spring boot on your laptop
 - to run backend file you need install xampp